orlawealth/team-superman-newsletter-api/SubscriptionService/README.md

-# TEAM-SUPERMAN

-## A dockerized micro-service for subscribing for and sending newsletters
+## A dockerized micro-service for subscribing for newsletters

 ## Pre-Requisites